atrocore/atropim/docs/en/faq/product-management.md

 For a product, the values should be given for the attributes associated with the product family of which the product itself is.
 A product can have any number of attributes, it is even possible to add additional attributes that are not assigned to the product family.

-There are over 20 attribute types in TreoPIM.
+There are over 20 attribute types in AtroPIM.
 Each attribute value is automatically validated according to its type when it is saved.